About

 Why this tool exists

 Free, no accounts, no subscription.
-The calculator is the product.
-The math runs in your browser — you can read the source and verify it yourself.
+The tools are the product.
+The math runs in your browser, so you can read the source and verify it yourself.

 Glucose is absorbed via the intestinal transporter SGLT1, which saturates around 60 g/h.
-Fructose uses a separate transporter (GLUT5), so adding fructose alongside glucose unlocks an additional 30–50 g/h of usable carbohydrate without piling up unabsorbed sugar in the gut.
+Fructose uses a separate transporter (GLUT5), so adding fructose alongside glucose adds another 30–50 g/h of usable carbohydrate without piling up unabsorbed sugar in the gut.

 The right ratio depends on the rate: